o2r-project/erc-spec/docs/spec/index.md

 ## Purpose

-This specification defines a structure to carry and execute packaged scientific analyses.
+This specification defines a structure to carry and execute a computational scientific analyses (cf. [computational science](https://en.wikipedia.org/wiki/Computational_science).

+These analyses typically comprise a workspace on a researchers computer, which comprises data, code, third party software or libraries, and outputs such as plots.
-These typically consist of data, code and libraries in executable form which are needed to re-do an analysis, and the outputs of the original  analysis.
+Code and libraries are required in executable form to re-do an analysis.
-This allows to collect  computational  research  in  a self-contained fashion and support transfer, archival, reproduction, and validation.
+Putting all of this elements in a self-contained bundle allows to transfer, archive, reproduce, and validate computaional research.

 ## Fundamental design concepts